WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### What does the `Red coin isolation` mean in the coinjoin settings?

-When the `Red coin isolation` is active, only a single coin with anonymity score 1 will be allowed into the coinjoin registration.
+When the `Red coin isolation` is enabled, only a single coin with anonymity score 1 will be allowed into the coinjoin registration.
 To prevent possible coinjoin input heuristics from outside observers.
-The `Red coin isolation` is active by default when the `Maximize Privacy` coinjoin strategy is selected.
+The `Red coin isolation` is enabled by default when the `Maximize Privacy` coinjoin strategy is selected.

 ![Red Coin Isolation](/RedCoinIsolation.png "Red Coin Isolation")